SEN. VOINOVICH INTRODUCES VISA WAIVER LEGISLATION

 benefit the U.S. economy.
 The program permitted nationals from selected

-countries to enter the United States for tourism or business without a visa
+States for tourism or business without a visa

 for up to 90 days.
 Currently, 27 countries participate in the program.